 Ingredient Notes

-- Deli-sliced corned beef or leftover crock-pot corned beef can be used.
+- Deli-sliced corned beef or leftover crockpot corned beef brisket can be used.
 Pastrami isn't traditional, but it is a delicious option.

 - Slider-style rolls are readily available in most supermarkets these days.
 They typically come in packages of 12, which is needed for this recipe.
 Any soft slider roll - like potato, brioche, or Hawaiian - works great in this recipe.

-- A blend of melted butter, dill, ground mustard, paprika, parsley, minced onion, coriander, and clove adds flavor to the top of the rolls.
+- A blend of melted butter, dill, ground mustard, paprika, parsley, minced onion, coriander, and cloves adds flavor to the top of the rolls.

 See the recipe card for complete instructions and ingredient amounts.